By Michael Lanza

 Ultralight Jackets Explained

 What is an ultralight shell jacket?
 There’s no consensus definition, and considerable variation among today’s models.
-But basically, the term “ultralight jacket” explains their primary advantage: They weigh under 10 ounces (and some less than half that) and are very packable, often stuffing down to the size of a fist—in other words, they can be half or less the weight and bulk of a standard waterproof-breathable jacket.
+But basically, the term “ultralight jacket” explains their primary advantage: They weigh under about 10 ounces—and some a fraction of that—and are very packable, often stuffing down to the size of a fist.
+In other words, they are usually less than half the weight and bulk of a standard waterproof-breathable jacket.
 While a few may be partly or even fully waterproof, many are water-resistant and windproof, providing a minimum level of protection from the elements.

 The truth is, because standard, heavier, waterproof-breathable shells are, by definition, not as breathable as shells that are simply water-resistant, they are not the best choice for activities where you sweat a lot, like running or rigorous uphill hiking with a pack on, because they often cause you to get soaked from perspiration.
 Waterproof-breathable shells have their place, for sure.
 (See my top picks for the best rain jackets for hiking, backpacking, and climbing.)
 But they are heavier, bulkier, and more expensive than an ultralight jacket, in addition to being generally less useful in the situations we commonly encounter in the backcountry.

 The notion seems counterintuitive, but it’s possible to have too much of a jacket.
 If you rarely pull on a rain jacket because it’s too much for most circumstances, then you need an ultralight jacket.

-Whether you’re a dayhiker, backpacker, climber, ultra-hiker or runner, when you choose the right ultralight shell for your activity and climate, it will probably become the jacket you grab and actually wear most often—and possibly the most versatile piece of outerwear you own, useful in a layering system tailored to any season and multiple outdoor sports.
+Whether you’re a dayhiker, backpacker, ultra-hiker, runner, or climber, when you choose the right ultralight shell for your activity and climate, it will probably become the jacket you grab and actually wear most often—and possibly the most versatile piece of outerwear you own, useful in a layering system tailored to any season and multiple outdoor sports.

 Find your next adventure in your Inbox.
 Sign up for my FREE email newsletter now.